 - Pediatric ICU

 Each resident will participate in a research project relevant to the practice of emergency medicine.
-Over the course of the year this project will give residents experience with generating and vetting research questions/hypotheses, crafting IRB submissions, building research timelines and data collection forms, data collection and analysis, presenting research results at a national or regional critical care meeting, and writing up project results as a manuscript for publication.
-Successful completion of each of these components through participation in one or more research projects is required for completion of the residency.
+Over the course of the year, this project will give residents experience with generating and vetting research questions/hypotheses, crafting IRB submissions, building research timelines and data collection forms, data collection and analysis, presenting research results at a national or regional meeting, and writing up project results as a manuscript.
+Completion of each of these components through participation in one or more research projects is required for completion of the residency.

 Resident Writing Project (optional)

-Each resident must submit a manuscript for publication for successful completion of the residency year.
+Each resident has the option to submit a manuscript for publication.
 For many residents this will be their research project, but residents may opt to complete an alternative or additional writing project (i.e. case report, review article) with the assistance of one or more of the program preceptors.

 Continuing Education Seminar

-Each resident may choose to attend a national critical care or emergency medicine conference (American College of Emergency Physicians, Society of Academic Emergency Medicine, Society of Critical Care Medicine) or a national pharmacy conference (ASHP Midyear, ACCP), and is strongly encouraged to attend a local chapter meeting of SCCM in the spring (CVCSCCM).
+Each resident may choose to attend a national critical care or emergency medicine conference (American College of Emergency Physicians, Society of Academic Emergency Medicine, Society of Critical Care Medicine) or a national pharmacy conference (ASHP Midyear, ACCP).
 Participation in poster or platform presentations will be required at a minimum of one of these meetings.

 Pharmacy Practice Responsibilities

 Residents will receive training and orientation to the department's services during their first few weeks of the program.
 Over the course of the residency year, residents must complete an average of 400 hours of staffing.
-Emergency Medicine Pharmacy residents will receive training specific to staffing in all of the Emergency Department and ICU settings and any shift that covers an ICU, as well as the emergency department.
+Emergency Medicine Pharmacy residents will receive training specific to staffing in all of the Emergency Department responsibilities.
 Residents who are new to the program and institution may also receive limited training in operational areas in order to better understand workflow associated with medication delivery.
 Over the course of the year, pharmacy practice responsibilities will consist of:

 - Three (3) one-week evening staffing blocks (Mon-Fri) or as determined by the needs of the department

-- Every third weekend (Sat-Sun) clinical staffing, combination of ED and ICU
+- Every third weekend (Sat-Sun) clinical staffing, combination of ED and floor patients

 Additionally, residents are also responsible for staffing during one of three major holiday blocks (Thanksgiving, Christmas, or New Year’s) and one of three minor holidays (Labor Day, Martin Luther King, Jr Day or Memorial Day).
 These requirements may be changed annually based on the needs of the department.